replicatedhq/replicated-docs/docs/intro-kots.md

 When KOTS is combined with kURL, kURL provisions an embedded cluster on a virtual machine (VM) or bare metal server for customers that do not have their own Kubernetes cluster.
 For more information about kURL, see [kURL](#kurl).

-KOTS and kURL deploy applications securely to on-prem, SaaS, and air gap environments.
+Applications are deployed securely to on-prem, online, and air gap environments.

 KOTS also provides the Replicated admin console to make it easy for customers to install, upgrade, and manage their application instance.
 For more information, see [Admin Console](#admin-console).